 Many studies are now looking to combine different types of immunotherapy, which may be more effective than any single treatment for advanced melanoma.

 Drugs that target cells with changes in the BRAF gene: As noted in the section “Targeted therapy for melanoma skin cancer,” about half of all melanomas have changes in the BRAF gene, which helps the cells grow.
-Drugs that target the BRAF protein, such as vemurafenib (Zelboraf) and dabrafenib (Tafinlar), as well as drugs that target the related MEK proteins, such as trametinib (Mekinist), have been shown to shrink many of these tumors.
+Drugs that target the BRAF protein, such as vemurafenib (Zelboraf) and dabrafenib (Tafinlar), as well as drugs that target the related MEK proteins, such as trametinib (Mekinist) and cobimetinib (Cotellic), have been shown to shrink many of these tumors.
 These drugs are now often used in melanomas that test positive for the BRAF gene change.
 Other, similar drugs are now being studied as well.